 Lot 2035: Estimated: £80,000 – 90,000 ($106,400 – 119,700 USD)

 The Mel Huang Collection, located before the Russia section, is a very nice selection from one of the ‘real’ collectors who keep this wonderful hobby afloat.
 Be sure to look at the 100 rubles of 1884, known as the ‘rainbow note‘ (lot 1713).

 Lot 1713: Estimated: £4,000 – 5,000 ($5,320 – 6,650 USD)

 Other highlights include the remarkable Peter Dorfman Collection of Egyptian Government Currency Notes.
 This is at the start of the Egypt section, and includes some spectacular Royal Numbers and other rarities.

-As ever, Spink hope that the auction will underline the strength of this fascinating hobby and that all our collectors and friends find a few notes to attract them.
-The sale will take place from the 28th – 30th September 2016 in London.
+As ever, Spink hopes that the auction will underline the strength of this fascinating hobby and that all our collectors and friends find a few notes to attract them.
+The sale will take place from the 28th – 30th of September 2016 in London.

 SPINK LONDON | 69 Southampton Row | Bloomsbury | London | WC1B 4ET

 Spink is the world’s leading auctioneer of stamps, coins, banknotes, medals, bonds & shares, autographs, books and wine.
 Since its foundation in 1666, the Spink name has become synonymous with tradition, experience and integrity.
 Holder of royal warrants and numerous records for prices achieved at auction, Spink offers an unparalleled range of services to collectors worldwide.
 Headquartered in London, with offices in New York, Hong Kong, Singapore and Switzerland, Spink holds over 70 auctions a year.
 Catalogues can be accessed through the Spink website (www.spink.com) or via the Spink App for iPhone and iPad.